David Peralta Player Props: Dodgers vs. Giants

 Giants Pitching Rankings

-- The 9.2 strikeouts per nine innings compiled by the Giants pitching staff ranks ninth in the league.
+- The pitching staff for the Giants has a collective 9.6 K/9, the sixth-best in MLB.

-- The Giants have a 4.15 team ERA that ranks 13th among all league pitching staffs.
+- The Giants have the 12th-ranked team ERA across all MLB pitching staffs (4.22).

-- The Giants rank 20th in baseball in home runs allowed (13 total, 1.4 per game).
+- Giants pitchers combine to surrender 16 total home runs at a clip of 1.5 per game (to rank 21st in the league).

-- The Giants will look to Webb (0-2) in his third start of the season.
+- The Giants are sending Cobb (0-1) to the mound to make his third start of the season.

-- The righty last appeared on Wednesday against the Chicago White Sox, when he tossed five innings, allowing four earned runs while giving up nine hits.
+- In his most recent time out on Friday, the righty threw seven innings against the Kansas City Royals, allowing two earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.